track-gap-ana/filter/README.md

 `python bin/dagcheck.py --folder path/to/bad/jobs --remove-bad`

 This will first check to make sure that the `bad_files.txt` exists, and if it does, to just remove the files saved in that file.

+#### Version controlling with git messages

+In filter sample productions, plot alterations, etc, you may commit the current repo.
+Please add `-m "your commit message"` to your run line.
+This will take a snapshot of the current repo + the run line + timestamp and commit to your branch.